Top 5 Mistakes That New Motorcyclists Make

 1 - Thinking that you’re invincible and ‘good enough’ to never learn new things is a terrible thing.

-It sounds obvious, but once somebody has placed that ‘pass certificate’ into your hands, this doesn’t give you license to instantly stop learning.
+It sounds obvious, but once somebody has placed that ‘pass certificate’ into your hands, this doesn’t give you licence to instantly stop learning.
 In fact, if anything it’s the opposite; because now you’re out on the open road on your own, you’re more vulnerable, as new motorcyclists, to the hazards that all road users face.
 Why not look into a rider skills course, or an advanced rider training programme whilst you’re in learning mode?
 The skills and techniques you’ll learn on these courses - combined with those that you’ll be learning and teaching yourself daily on the street - will make you a better and safer rider.

 2 - Don’t treat all road conditions and traffic circumstances as the same.